305 WINGED SPRINT CAR RULES/2014

 3.1 Top wings meeting ASCS specifications are mandatory.
 No

 hydraulic sliders or any cockpit adjustable wing mechanisms allowed.

-allowed.
 Front wings are optional and must meet ASCS rules.

 4.2 Maximum right rear wheel widths is 18-inches, maximum left rear

 4.3 Hoosier Racing Tires on all 4 corners.